jkaewprateep/sequence_classification_deep_learning/README.md

 # sequence_classification_deep_learning
-For study Sequence Classification Using Deep Learning
+For study Sequence Classification Using Deep Learning, it is simply tasks but the prediction accuracy and precisions is on your works.
+Create functions from random functions as series and noises as experiment input perform initial validated, random function validated by the number of parameters and its input.

 ## Create inputs from randoms series ##